asp2210/Data-Analysis/README.md

 # Data Analysis

-A project at Columbia.Extensive data analysis of the top 15 holdings of Vanguard Value ETF
+Extensive data analysis of the top 15 holdings of Vanguard Value ETF